 Here’s your final Valentine’s Day photoshoot idea:

 So don’t let the opportunity go by.
-When sunset starts, bring out that camera.
+When the sunset starts, bring out that camera.

 And have a wonderful time.

-Now that you’ve finished this article, you should have some exciting ideas for the next Valentine’s Day.
+Now that you’ve finished this article, you should have some exciting ideas for an upcoming Valentine’s Day photoshoot.

-So just make a mental note of them–and you’ll be able to capture some gorgeous, meaningful images!
+So write them down (or make a mental note).
+Then capture some gorgeous, meaningful images!

-If you’re after some amazing Valentine’s Day shots, I recommend you start by asking yourself what kind of photos you’re looking to take.
-If you want to take a casual snapshot or two, then a smartphone or a point and shoot camera will work just fine.
-But if your goal is to capture stunning portraits, then I’d highly recommend you use a DSLR or mirrorless camera, as this will offer you tremendous flexibility and the potential for beautiful image quality!
+Start by asking yourself what kind of photos you’re looking to take.
+If you want to capture a casual snapshot or two, then a smartphone or a point-and-shoot camera will work just fine.
+But if your goal is to capture stunning portraits, then I’d recommend a DSLR or mirrorless camera, which will offer you tremendous flexibility and beautiful image quality!

 That depends on what you want to photograph!
-If you’re capturing Valentine’s Day portraits, then I’d recommend either a 50mm or an 85mm lens (though a 70-200mm lens works as well).
-If you’re hoping to do some Valentine’s Day flat lays, then a close-focusing 50mm lens is a good idea.
+If you’re capturing Valentine’s Day portraits, then I’d recommend either a 50mm or an 85mm lens (though a 70-200mm lens will also work well).
+If you’re hoping to do some Valentine’s Day flat lays, then a close-focusing 50mm lens is a good pick.
 And if you’d prefer to create some scenic Valentine’s Day shots, then use a 35mm lens or wider.

-First arrange the flat lay, making sure that you create a compelling composition (try to include a dominant object in the flat lay to anchor the viewer, as well as surrounding supporting elements).
-Next, use a standard lens (50mm works well), and position it directly over the flat lay arrangement (so that the camera’s LCD is parallel to the flat lay).
-If you have a lot of light, you can take the shot handheld, but I’d highly recommend working with a tripod–plus, a tripod allows you to ensure that the flat lay is perfectly parallel to your camera.
-Last, take the shot!
-If you find that not everything is in focus, you may need to move back farther; alternatively, you can narrow the aperture to increase the depth of field.
+First, arrange the flat lay in a compelling composition.
+Next, grab a standard lens (50mm works well), and position it directly over the flat lay arrangement (so the camera’s LCD is parallel to the flat lay).
+If you have a lot of light, you can shoot handheld, but I’d highly recommend you work with a tripod.
+Last, take a shot!
+If you find that parts are out of focus, you may need to move back farther; alternatively, you can narrow the aperture to increase the depth of field.